-Two weeks ago I had Salesforce development training for a group of enthusiastic students at ELIS in Rome, Italy.
+Two weeks ago, I had Salesforce development training for a group of enthusiastic students at ELIS in Rome, Italy.
 It’s already the third time that I get to share my knowledge with students who are eager to learn more and hear about my experiences after graduating from the same 5-month program.
-And what would be a better time to travel to the sunny Rome to meet old friends and teachers than March when Finland is still snowy and cold and there the Spring has already gotten a good start.
+And what would be a better time to travel to sunny Rome to meet old friends and teachers than March when Finland is still snowy and cold, and there the Spring has already gotten a good start.

 I joined Fluido 3 years ago to do an internship in Salesforce development as a part of the vocational master course at ELIS and have worked in the company as a developer ever since.
-I was in Fluido’s first wave from the school and joined the company only 10 days after my interview!
-Later on, two other students from ELIS have joined Fluido to become my colleagues.
+I was in Fluido’s first wave from the school and joined the company only ten days after my interview!
+Later on, two other students from ELIS joined Fluido to become my colleagues.

 I am the first alumni teacher at the ELIS school for Cloud applications and Salesforce development training.
 Before ELIS, I had already been teaching physics and mathematics at other schools, but this experience has been different as I am teaching the skills that I’ve learned and developed at work.